sholmes-221/hob-slides/PITCHME.md

 - James does not imply that God wills to grant sinful, selfish desires (4:3), but bringing requests before God can have a purifying influence on one’s desires
     - We can reflect on what we ask, and allow the Holy Spirit to guide us

 ---

+# Discussion

+> 7 Submit yourselves, then, to God.
+Resist the devil, and he will flee from you.

+- Can you give an example of resisting the devil?

+- My doubts about God, and the insights from Genesis
+    - Other religions claim sun, moon, etc are all gods, only the Bible says God creates them
+    - Other religions say human are made to work for gods, only the Bible says God wants a relationship

+---